-- 5. Breathing: breathe for the person (rescue breathing can be mouth-to-mouth breathing or mouth-to-nose breathing if the mouth is seriously injured or can't be opened). - a.
+- 5. Breathing: breathe for the person (rescue breathing can be mouth-tomouth breathing or mouth-to-nose breathing if the mouth is seriously injured or can't be opened).
+A barrier should be used whenever possible, either a commercial mask or shield, or even a piece of cut/torn t-shirt. - a.
 With the airway open (use the head-tilt, chin-lift maneuver), pinch the nostrils shut for mouth-to-mouth breathing and cover the person's mouth with yours, make a seal.

 - b.
 Prepare to give two rescue breaths.
 Give the first rescue breath lasting one second and watch to see if the chest rises.
 If it does rise, give the second breath.
 If the chest doesn't rise, repeat the head-tilt, chin-lift maneuver and then give a second breath.
 Thirty chest compressions followed by two rescue breaths is considered one cycle.
 Be careful not to provide too many breaths or to breathe with too much force. - c.
 Resume chest compressions to restore circulation. - d.
 If the person has not begun moving after five cycles (about two minutes) and an automated external defibrillator (AED) is available, apply it and follow the prompts.
-Administer one shock, then resume CPR starting with chest compressions for two more minutes before administering a second shock.
-If you're not trained to use the AED, a 911 or other

-- emergency medical operator may be able to guide you in its use.
-If an AED isn't available, go to step 5 ("e" below). - e.
+If you're not trained to use the AED, a 911 or other emergency medical operator may be able to guide you in its use.
+If an AED isn't available, go to step 5 "e" below. - e.
 Continue CPR until there are signs of movement or emergency medical personnel take over. - ii.
-CPR for small children (ages 1 8) - 1.
-The procedure for giving CPR to a child ages 1 through 8 is essentially the same as that for an adult.
+CPR for children (ages 1 puberty) - 1.
+The procedure for giving CPR to a child ages 1 through puberty is essentially the same as that for an adult.
 The American Heart Association also recommends the following to perform CPR on a child: - a.
-If you're alone, perform five cycles of compressions and breaths on the child this should take about two minutes before calling 911 or your local emergency number or using an AED. - b.
+If you're alone, perform five cycles of compressions and breaths on the child - this should take about two minutes - before calling 911 or your local emergency number or using an AED. - b.
 Use two hands, or only one hand if the child is very small, to perform chest compressions.
 Press straight down on (compress) the chest about 2 inches (approximately 5 centimeters) but no greater than 2.4 inches (approximately 6 centimeters).